Supporting Students Amid the COVID-19 Situation

 Please visit this page often as it will be regularly updated with important information for Assumption students.

 Dear Assumption Students,

-Know that the College is committed to you.
+Know that the University is committed to you.
 You are the reason we exist.
 So we are working very hard to plan carefully and ensure that your studies, growth, and campus connections continue.

 Seek out accurate information about COVID-19.
 Obtain information from reputable sources.
 Check out state and local government sites for up to date information such as the World Health Organization or the Centers for Disease Control and Prevention for accurate information about the virus.
 Use the critical thinking skills you are developing through your coursework and studies to help you make informed decisions.

 Be careful of COVID-19 overload.
 Limit the time you spend taking in COVID-19 news.
 It’s coming at us from all directions, and this can be overwhelming.